ChenguangTelecom/GRHED/README.md

 python run-hed-restore.py --test --config-file hed/configs/hed-restore.yaml

+Notice that the model is trained on the gradient feature maps of training images, so they are only applicable to the gradient feature maps of testing images.
+For the testing of your images, you should first preprocess the images with gradient computation, you can find a demo from 'demo_test_real_data.m'.
+Then use the pretrained model to process these gradient feature maps.

 To better understanding the code of HED, please refer to 'https://github.com/moabitcoin/holy-edge'.

 ## 5. Postprocessing to obtain edge maps.